MKiyoaki/SlowFast-Interaction/README.md

 #### 2.3.
 Model Training

 1. At the root of the project, using the following command to start a training process.
 You can check more options at [`src/configs`](src/configs).
+For instance,
    ```
    python slowfast/tools/run_net.py --cfg src/config/ua_2022_slowfast.yaml
    ```